Click a match link to go direct to Bet365 and place a bet. The betting slip will populate automatically.

 At the end of the season the three bottom ranked teams in the Premier League are demoted to the Championship.
 The top two teams in the Championship are then promoted automatically, with a third promotion spot going to the team that wins a series of play-offs between the teams placed 3rd-6th.

-Since the creation of the Premier League 49 clubs have competed in the league, but there have been only 6 winning teams up to 2019.
-Manchester United have been the most successful club with 13 wins, followed by Chelsea with 5, Manchester City with 4, Arsenal with 3 and Blackburn Rovers and Leicester City with 1 each.
+Since the creation of the Premier League 49 clubs have competed in the league, but there have been only 7 winning teams up to 2020.
+Manchester United have been the most successful club with 13 wins, followed by Chelsea with 5, Manchester City with 4, Arsenal with 3 and Blackburn Rovers, Liverpool and Leicester City with 1 each.

 The “Big Four” of Manchester United, Arsenal, Liverpool and Chelsea dominated the league in the 2000's.
 All four top places in the league went to these teams for 5 out of 6 seasons between 2003-2009.
 In recent years there has been more movement, with other teams moving into the top spots.